The Short Answer

 Because the screens often sit on the borderline, the verdict can shift between compliant and non-compliant depending on the board and the reporting period.
 Interest income from financing customers should also be confirmed against the 5% threshold.

-Based on Arrow Electronics's most recent financial statements:
+Based on Arrow Electronics's Form 10-Q:

 Bottom Line